david880110/Media-Behavior-Trends-Analytics/README.md

 **Marketers and Advertisers for Home Entertainment can plan on Social Media for targeting Younger audiences.**

-*One interesting finding* : Millenials and Gen Z perfer reading Magazines than watching cable TV.
+*One interesting finding* : Millenials and Gen Z prefer reading Magazines than watching cable TV.

 (3) As the middle age generation , Gen X has the similar behaviors with Millenials, but they are lighter social media users and heavier Cable TV watchers.